StorX (SRX) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 StorX Historical Price

-According to the latest data gathered on StorX live price page, the current price of StorX is 0.060967USD.
-The circulating supply of StorX(SRX) is 502.74M SRX , giving it a market capitalization of $30.62M.
+According to the latest data gathered on StorX live price page, the current price of StorX is 0.058063USD.
+The circulating supply of StorX(SRX) is 502.74M SRX , giving it a market capitalization of $29.22M.

 The StorX Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of SRX based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.